5 key questions ahead of critical Super Tuesday primaries

 WHICH CANDIDATES CAN STAY VIABLE?

 Remember 15%.
 That’s the share of votes a candidate has to get to win delegates in primary elections.
-With six Democrats left in the race, there’s a real threat that only one or two will actually grab delegates, with the rest splitting the remaining vote in the low teens.
+With five Democrats left in the race, there’s a real threat that only one or two will actually grab delegates, with the rest splitting the remaining vote in the low teens.

-The risks of that diminished with the exit of former South Bend, Indiana, Mayor Pete Buttigieg from the race Sunday night, but they certainly didn’t go away.
+The risks of that diminished with the exit of Pete Buttigieg from the race Sunday night and Minnesota Sen. Amy Klobuchar on Monday, but they certainly didn’t go away.
 That would be a dream scenario for Sanders, who in some states could grab a far greater proportion of available delegates than his vote share would represent.
 Some polls have shown it as a distinct possibility in delegate-rich California.

 DOES BLOOMBERG’S BIG BET PAY OFF?